nfmcclure/tensorflow_cookbook/03_Linear_Regression/04_Loss_Functions_in_Linear_Regressions/readme.md

 # Loss Functions in Linear Regression

-The choice of loss function can significantly impact the convergence of Tensorflow algorithms.
+The choice of loss function can significantly impact the convergence of TensorFlow algorithms.
 We will compare and contrast using the L1 and L2 loss functions for linear regression.

 # L1 Loss